-Objet’s Alaris30 Desktop 3D Printer delivers a unique combination of high-quality, finely detailed printed prototypes available in a compact office-friendly system.
-Models produced on the Alaris30 are smoothly surfaced and finely detailed; the strong model material and highly accurate printing enable thin walls and small moving parts.
+Models produced on the Objet30 Pro 3D Printer are smoothly surfaced and finely detailed.
+The strong model material and highly accurate printing enable thin walls and small moving parts.
 The models are ideal for painting; functional, fit and form testing; and vacuum forming.

 Better quality and manufacturability of designs

-Often, something the designer sees on a rapid prototype – such as an undercut, or some other area of difficulty – will cause them to tweak the design before it goes to the customer for review, or on to metal machining.
+McLaughlin said that the Objet30 Pro has helped improve the quality and manufacturability of designs.
+Often, something the designer sees on a rapid prototype, such as an undercut or some other area of difficulty, will cause them to tweak the design before it goes to the customer for review or to metal machining.
 Similarly, sometimes the customer will change the design after seeing a prototype.
-“Often, we hear, ‘You created it just as I described, but now that I see it, I think we need to change X, Y or Z,’” says McLaughlin.
+“Often, we hear: ‘You created it just as I described but now that I see it, I think we need to change X, Y or Z,’” McLaughlin said.
 “Giving them something solid they can see and touch, rather than just a CAD rendering or drawing, makes everything less abstract.
-There’s no doubt that having the Objet Alaris30 has helped Orchid turn out better designs.”
+There’s no doubt that the Objet30 Pro has helped Orchid turn out better designs.”

-Rapid prototyping with the Objet Alaris30 has been particularly helpful for determining the functional requirements for the very small parts commonly used in the orthopedic field: the Orchid team can print out a prototype at 5-10x size to see how it will function, and adjust the design if necessary.
+Rapid prototyping with the Objet30 Pro has been particularly helpful for determining the functional requirements for the very small parts commonly used in the orthopedic field.
+The Orchid team can print out a prototype at 5 to 10 times actual size to see how it will function and adjust the design if necessary.

 Reduced overall product development times

-Aside from design quality improvements, another major benefit to having in-house prototyping capabilities is of course the speed with which rapid prototypes can be printed.
-“Overall, we’ve compressed the time it takes to produce a rapid prototype by 10-20x – from weeks to hours,” says McLaughlin.
+Another major benefit to having in-house prototyping capabilities is the speed with which rapid prototypes can be printed.
+“Overall, we’ve compressed the time it takes to produce a rapid prototype from weeks to hours,” McLaughlin said.
 “We now produce rapid prototypes for virtually every project.
-And that’s helped us reduce the average overall product development cycle by about 20 percent.”
+And that’s helped us reduce average overall product development cycle by about 20 percent.”

 In another example, Orchid Design worked with a client who was designing a plate that would be used for fractures.
 Using CT and MRI data and the Objet Alaris30, the designers were able to print 5 to 10 bones of varying surface geometry and 5 prototype plates, to see which plate design would be most versatile on different types of surfaces.
 “Outsourcing all of those prototypes to a service bureau would have cost at least $3,000 and taken weeks,” says McLaughlin.
 “With the Alaris30, we did it all in-house in a couple of days.
 In fact, we now print a lot of bones when we’re working on a project, to double check design and fit.
 That would have been cost prohibitive in the past.”